Description

 Ethnobotany:

-This tree is known as the Real Tree of Peace that was quoted in many historical stories from the early colonies.
-Native tribes made extensive use of the Balsam tree to treat a wide variety of ailments including heart disease, colds, kidney pains, rheumatic joints and cough.
+Indigenous tribes made extensive use of the Balsam tree to treat a wide variety of ailments including heart disease, colds,

 Uses:

-Applications include fine fragrance, cosmetics and aromatherapy.
+Applications include fine fragrance, cosmetics, flavour/food, and aromatherapy.

 Technical Sheet